shangsuru/blog/content/posts/codeql/index.md

 # How does a query look like?

-In Figure 3, you can see a simple query and its results, detecting empty Else-Blocks.The query is easy to understand and looks similar to a standard SQL query.
+In Figure 3, you can see a simple query and its results, detecting empty Else-Blocks.
+The query is easy to understand and looks similar to a standard SQL query.
 The code is language specific, but largely similar across languages.

 ![Example Query](posts/codeql/images/simple-query.png)